 An entire team of several professionals normally works on a job: a translator, proofreader, editor, quality controller, layout designer and manager who will be available during working hours.
 In order to rule out human errors, the translation agency uses modern services to check punctuation, idioms, numerical expressions, and formulas.
 The material is also reviewed by the chief editor.

 Confidentiality of translated data is ensured by a special NDA, whenever a customer wishes to have one.
 Documents can be delivered to any country.

-Fees for translating from Polish, Russian, Belarusian or Ukrainian into Bulgarian and vice versa.
+Fees for translation from Bulgarian into English, Polish, Russian, Belarusian or Ukrainian and vice versa.